FredKSchott/snowpack/docs/04-scripts.md

 ### Script Variables

-Snowpack provides a few variables that you can use to make your build scripts (and plugins) more dynamic:
+Snowpack provides a few variables that you can use to make your build scripts (and plugins) more dynamic.
+Snowpack will replace these with the correct value when run:

-- `$1` - The original command.
+- `$1` - The original command of a script modifier.
-  - Used with script modifiers (see the next section).
+  - Useful to reduce copy-pasting in your scripts.
   - ex: `"lintall:ts,tsx::watch": "$1 --watch"`
 - `$FILE` - The absolute path of the source file.
   - Especially useful when Babel plugins require it.